HI gas content of SDSS galaxies revealed by ALFALFA: implications for the mass-metallicity relation and the environmental dependence of HI in the local Universe: What Drives the Mass-Metallicity Relation?

 \subsection{Relative Metallicity, Relative s$\mathbf{SFR}$, and HI Excess}

-The mass-metallicity relation~(MZR) is a tight scaling relationship bewteen the stellar mass $\ms$ and the gas-phase metallicity $\zgas$ of star-forming galaxies, with a scatter of ${\sim}0.1$ dex in the distribution of $\zgas$ at fixed $\ms$.
+The mass-metallicity relation~(MZR) is a tight scaling relationship between the stellar mass $\ms$ and the gas-phase metallicity $\zgas$ of star-forming galaxies, with a scatter of ${\sim}0.1$ dex in the distribution of $\zgas$ at fixed $\ms$.
 Defined as $\zgas{\equiv}12+\lg\,(\mathrm{O}/\mathrm{H})$, $\zgas$ is essentially a measure of the oxygen to hydrogen number density ratio in the ISM.
 Therefore, at fixed $\ms$, a galaxy can be perturbed away from the median MZR either by varying the oxygen abundance in the ISM via star formation and galactic outflow, or by modifying the gas reservoir via gas inflow and stripping.
-To gain more insight on the physical driver of the MZR, we will adopt this perturbative viewpoint and measure the variation of metallicity with small changes in SFR and HI gas fraction.
+To gain more insight on the physical driver of the MZR, I will adopt this perturbative viewpoint and measure the variation of metallicity with small changes in SFR and HI gas fraction.

 The star-forming galaxies also form a relatively narrow sequence on the $\lg\,\ssfr$-$\ms$ plane~(a.k.a., star-formation main sequence; SFMS).
-Taking advantage of the MZR and SFMS, we can define a {\it relative} metallicity $z_g$ and a {\it relative} $\ssfr$ $\phi$ as the deviations of the observed metallicity and logarithmic $\ssfr$ from the two mean scaling relations~(each normalized by the scatter at fixed $\ms$), respectively.
+I define the mean MZR and SFMS by spline-interpolating the median $\zgas$ and $\ssfr$ in small bins of stellar mass~($0.2$ dex), respectively.
+Taking advantage of the MZR and SFMS, I can define a {\it relative} metallicity $z_g$ and a {\it relative} $\ssfr$ $\phi$ as the deviations of the observed metallicity and logarithmic $\ssfr$ from the two mean scaling relations~(each normalized by the scatter at fixed $\ms$), respectively.
 Specifically, we define $z_g$ and $\phi$ as follows,

 and